-On this day in 1948, a hand-built aluminum prototype labeled “No. 1″ becomes the first vehicle to bear the name of one of the world’s leading luxury car manufacturers: Porsche.
+On June 8, 1948, a hand-built aluminum prototype labeled “No. 1″ becomes the first vehicle to bear the name of one of the world’s leading luxury car manufacturers: Porsche.

 The Austrian automotive engineer Ferdinand Porsche debuted his first design at the World’s Fair in Paris in 1900.
 The electric vehicle set several Austrian land-speed records, reaching more than 35 mph and earning international acclaim for the young engineer.
 He became general director of the Austro-Daimler Company (an outpost of the German automaker) in 1916 and later moved to Daimler headquarters in Stuttgart.
 Daimler merged with the Benz firm in the 1920s, and Porsche was chiefly responsible for designing some of the great Mercedes racing cars of that decade.

 Porsche left Daimler in 1931 and formed his own company.
 A few years later, Adolf Hitler called on the engineer to aid in the production of a small “people’s car” for the German masses.
 With his son, also named Ferdinand (known as Ferry), Porsche designed the prototype for the original Volkswagen (known as the KdF: “Kraft durch Freude,” or “strength through joy”) in 1936.
 During World War II, the Porsches also designed military vehicles, most notably the powerful Tiger tank.